stevebelton/stevebelton.github.io/index.md

 $ az account set --subscription <subscription ID>
 ```
 Replace the \<subscription ID\> with the *id* field from your chosen subscription.
-Next we need to create a Resource Group to hold our Azure Container Registry:
+Next we need to create a Resource Group to hold our Azure Container Registry.

+#### Create a Resource Group
 ```
 $ az group create --name test-group --location eastus
 ```
 I have chosen East US as my region as I will be deploying AKS into the same region.
 At the time of writing only 5 regions support AKS.
 You van view the list [here](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas)

 Now let's create the ACR resource itself.
 The ACR name needs to be globally unique as it is assigned to an FQDN.
+#### Create Azure Container Registry
 ```
 $ az acr create --name mytestacr001 --resource-group test-group --sku Basic --admin-enabled true
 ```